Jeffchen54/PandoraDownloader/README.md

 # PandoraDownloader

-**Status**: Currently is nonfunctional
+**Status**:
+Currently is nonfunctional!!!
 Redesigned command line downloader.
 Separate module based downloader where additional services can be added with the use of modules.
 Design inspired by MVC (Model-View Controller design).

 **Purpose**: A design which allows adding of many different services with minimal edits to existing code.
 Provide a pathway for GUI development.
 Design that is easy to expand upon to for upgrading and switching out of components.